travis-ci/docs-travis-ci-com/user/deployment/pypi.md

   password: "Your password"
 ```

-However, that exposes your PyPI password to the world.
+However, this exposes your PyPI password to the world.
 We recommend you
 encrypt your password using the Travis CI command line client:

 ```